stmcpeters/endangered-animals/README.md

 # Wildlife Watch

 ## Overview
 Wildlife Watch is a simple, user-friendly web application that allows you to view, add, edit, and delete endangered species tracked around the United States.
 Currently, we have 3 individuals from 3 different species.
-We are tracking Lou, the Hawaiian Monk Seal, Benji the Florida Panther, and Luna the Mexican Wolf.Add your own sightings of these animals, or feel free to add a new individual you find!
+We are tracking Lou the Hawaiian Monk Seal, Benji the Florida Panther, and Luna the Mexican Wolf.Add your own sightings of these animals, or feel free to add a new individual you find!
 This project was created for week 10's Techtonica program assignment.
 The system uses a React frontend and a Node.js backend to create an interactive UI.

 ## Demo
 ![Wildlife Watch](client/src/assets/demo.gif)